pingcap/docs-cn/ticdc/ticdc-avro-protocol.md

 ## Use Avro

 When using Message Queue (MQ) as a downstream sink, you can specify Avro in `sink-uri`.
-TiCDC captures TiDB DML events， creates Avro messages from these events, and sends the messages downstream.
+TiCDC captures TiDB DML events,  creates Avro messages from these events, and sends the messages downstream.
 When Avro detects a schema change, it registers the latest schema with Schema Registry.

 The following is a configuration example using Avro: